kohei-us/ixion/CONTRIBUTING.md

 # Linux

-## Using autotools to build the test binaries
+## Using autotools to build ixion

 You need to use GNU Autotools to build ixion on Linux.
-The process follows a standard autotools workflow, which basically includes the following steps:
+The process follows a standard autotools workflow, which basically involves the following steps:

 ```bash
 ./autogen.sh